Electrical Construction & Maintenance

 Students in the Electrical Construction & Maintenance program receive classroom training and practical experience in the installation of circuits, switches, conduits, circuit breakers, and other electrical devices; instruction includes the proper use and care of hand tools and equipment used to install electrical systems on a construction site.
 Students learn to connect and disconnect electrical equipment and determine proper installation and operation of electrical work, apply procedures used in interior circuits and outlets, and troubleshoot electrical malfunctions.
 Special emphasis is placed on the National Electric Code Specifications used in residential, commercial, and in industrial electrical construction projects.
 Students can enter apprenticeship programs offered by the International Brotherhood of Electrical Workers; Independent Electrical Contractors; or local contractors, or enroll in an Associate or Baccalaureate Degree program at a post-secondary institution.
 Additional education resulting in a baccalaureate degree from a four-year college can lead to employment as an electrical engineer.

-For more information on the opportunities available through this program, please visit the "College Credits" and "Industry Certifications" links to the left.
+For more information on the opportunities available through this program, please refer to the "College Credits" and "Industry Certifications" links to the left.
 Watch this video to find out what a CPAVTS education means for you!

 Is it for You?